rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

   console.log('Dolby Vision is now ' + (dolbyVision ? 'active' : 'inactive') + '.')
 })
 ```
+**TODO**: Group Audio & Video from output 1, output 2, etc.
+**TODO**: Add display dimensions to video formats in this array, so we know how big they are
+**TODO**: How do i use this api for just the "main" screen and ignore the other.

 These APIs **MUST** all be gated by `manage` role of the same
 capabilities required by the corresponding methods above, i.e.: